unusualfor/network-automation/readme.md

 Copy and modify the file in *operations/change-eth0.xml* and use it to perform the following changes:

-1. For each device, update eth0 IPv4 address values to be consistently in 192.168.1.0/24.
+1. For each device, update eth0 IPv4 address values to be consistently in 192.168.1.0/24 (use different addresses with respect to the previous exercise).
 Use *netconf-console2* to perform *edit-config* towards the *candidate* datastore.
 2. Update the BBU-Router network to be in 10.0.100.0/30.
-Use *netconf-console2* to perform *edit-config* towards the *candidate* datastores.
+Use *netconf-console2* to perform *edit-config* towards the *candidate* datastore.
 Make sure to configure the right interfaces of the devices.
 3. Update the Router-Core network to be in 10.0.200.0/30.
-Use *netconf-console2* to perform *edit-config* towards the *candidate* datastores.
+Use *netconf-console2* to perform *edit-config* towards the *candidate* datastore.
 Make sure to configure the right interfaces of the devices.

 Activities:
 * Check with *netconf-console2* with *--get-config*, towards *running*, *startup* and *candidate*